Abhijeet8901/laylens/README.md

 </p>
 <p align="center"><sub>Reconstruction is a <b>plausible visualization</b>, not ground truth.</sub></p>

-> **Note — Artifacts only.** This repository hosts the paper, figures, screenshots, and videos.
+> **Note: Artifacts only.** This repository hosts the paper, figures, screenshots, and videos.
 The analysis tool and code are **not publicly released**.

 ---